UJALA-CS/built-in-functions/README.md

-This document shows C++ Nuilt in functios with their libraries.And show my skill of MS Word.
+This document shows C++ Built in functios with their libraries.And show my skill of MS Word.
 TOOL USED:
 1.MIcrosoft Word(For documentation)
 2.Canva(For design cover)